-There are lots of Easter traditions and customs that happen in the UK.
+There are lots of Easter traditions in england and customs that happen in the UK.
 Some fun and some a little quirky.
 Morris Dancing is one of the more unusual traditions which involves people dressing up in bonnet hats, clogs, bells and ribbons; holding sticks whilst they perform their folk dance ritual.

 Egg hunts are often organised for children.
 Brightly painted eggs are hidden around a park for example, and children have to find them and fill up their basket.
 They are told that the “Easter Bunny” has visited and hidden the eggs for them to find.
 A little bit like the Tooth Fairy, or Father Christmas, the Easter Bunny is the symbol of this particular season.